Collegeville/sc-reproducibility/AuthorFAQ.md

 # SC Reproducibility Author FAQ

-SC17 continued efforts started at SC16 to promote reproducibility of scientific results in the SC Technical Papers program.
-SC16 introduced an _Artifact Description _appendix, an optional appendix for SC16 submissions.
+SC18 will continue and expand on SC17 and SC16 reproducibility efforts.
+SC16 introduced an _Artifact Description_ appendix, an optional appendix for SC16 submissions.
 SC17 continued with this optional appendix and introduce a second, complementary, and also optional, _Computational Results Analysis_ appendix.
 SC18 will continue the SC17 efforts, and extend the use of the Artifact Description appendix to the Workshops and Posters events.
+For SC18, the Computational Results Analysis appendix is renamed to _Artifact Evaluation_ appendix.

 This FAQ addresses questions that authors and reviewers might have about these appendices.